scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/sidecar-pattern-explained.md

 ## What is the Sidecar Pattern?

-The Sidecar architecture pattern involves deploying a auxiliary application alongside a target (primary) application.
-These application live in distinct containers but are networked together.
+The Sidecar architecture pattern involves deploying an auxiliary application alongside a target (primary) application.
+These applications live in distinct containers but are networked together.

 In this project, a **Vault Agent** sidecar runs next to every service.